tomjoro/puma_jungle_rbenv_cap3/README.md

 Here's how you use this setup:
 First read this about systemd scripts

 * https://github.com/puma/puma/tree/master/tools/jungle/init.d

 Then read this about capistrano 3

 * https://github.com/seuros/capistrano-puma

 Now do these, but use my scripts instead.

-Here's the main (only differences)
+# Instructions

-1. I symlinked my nginx sites-enabled into the config in my project.
+* I symlinked my nginx sites-enabled into the config in my project.
   * /etc/nginx/sites-enabled
-server -> /home/deploy/apps/server/current/config/nginx.conf
+  * server -> /home/deploy/apps/server/current/config/nginx.conf

-2. These use the *standard* capistrano 3 generated nginx.conf and puma.rb
-Just be sure to create the directories
+These use the *standard* capistrano 3 generated nginx.conf and puma.rb, Just be sure to create the directories:

 * shared/log
 * shared/tmp/pids
 * shared/tmp/sockets

-Also, these scripts should work for rvm if you just change the run-puma to do the rvm stuff instead of rbenv.
+These scripts should work for rvm if you just change the run-puma to do the rvm stuff instead of rbenv.

 These scripts make it possible to run jungle init scripts with a capistrano 3 and rbenv setup.

-You can then start puma with
+You can then start puma with either of these:

 * /etc/init.d/puma start (on server)

-OR
 * cap staging puma:start

-The problem with existing scripts is that
+The problem with existing scripts is that:

-  1) systemd scripts assume location of pid and statefile is in subdirectory of app, whereas in capistrano 3 it is usually in shared/something...
+1. systemd scripts assume location of pid and statefile is in subdirectory of app, whereas in capistrano 3 it is usually in shared/something...

-  2) they don't work with rbenv and rvm because
+2. they don't work with rbenv and rvm because

-	a) the pumactl doesn't have bundle exec user environment
+  1. the pumactl doesn't have bundle exec user environment

-	b) run-puma doesn't get the deploy user environment
+  2. run-puma doesn't get the deploy user environment

 Changes to the files:

 * Modified /etc/puma.conf to take a 2 extra parameters: pid_file, state_file (other cleanups)
 * Modified /etc/init.d/puma to take the extra parameters, and also to run pumactl in user context so bundle exec works
 * Modified puma-run to set rbenv environment before running bundle exec

-So, if you like this that's great.
+So, if you like this star it.

-"I love PUMA!
-Threads are the new NIO :) " (you can quote me on that) Thomas O'Rourke
+"Puma: threads are the new NIO :) " (you can quote me on that) Thomas O'Rourke
 <thomas.orourke@upstreaminno.com>